-Licensing and publishing revenues increased 10% due to increases of 8% from licensing and 2% from publishing.
-The increase at licensing was due to the inclusion of revenues from Lucasfilm and the performance of Disney Junior, Monsters University, Mickey and Minnie, Iron Man and Planes merchandise, partially offset by lower earned revenue from Cars and Winnie the Pooh merchandise.
+The 10% increase in licensing and publishing revenues was due to increases of 8% from our licensing business and 2% from our publishing business.
+The increase at licensing was due to the inclusion of revenues from Lucasfilm and the performance of merchandise based on Disney Junior, Monsters University, Mickey and Minnie, Iron Man and Planes partially offset by lower earned revenue from Cars and Winnie the Pooh merchandise.
 Merchandise Licensing growth also benefited from higher recognition of minimum guarantees and a licensee audit settlement.
 The increase at publishing was due to international sales of books based on Disney Channel properties and higher revenues at our English language learning centers in China.

-Retail and other revenue increased 9% due to an increase at our retail business, driven by higher comparable store sales growth in North America, Japan and Europe, a new wholesale distribution business in North America, increased online sales in North America and Europe, and the benefit of store format changes in North America and Japan.
+The 9% increase in retail and other revenue was from our retail business, due to comparable store sales growth in our key markets, a new wholesale distribution business in North America, higher online sales in North America and Europe, and the benefit of store format changes in North America and Japan.
 These increases were partially offset by an unfavorable impact of foreign currency translation as a result of the strengthening of the U.S. dollar against the Japanese yen.

 Operating expenses included an increase of \$48 million in cost of goods sold, from \$593 million to \$641 million, due to higher sales at our retail business.
-Operating expenses also include labor, occupancy and distribution costs and increased 2% primarily due to higher labor and occupancy costs, partially offset by a decrease of 1% from the favorable impact of foreign currency translation as a result of the strengthening of the U.S. dollar against the Japanese yen.
+Operating expenses also include distribution, labor and occupancy costs, which decreased \$4 million from \$814 million to \$810 million.
+The decrease was due to lower third-party royalty expense and the favorable impact of foreign currency translation as a result of the strengthening of the U.S. dollar against the Japanese yen, partially offset by higher labor, distribution and occupancy costs at our retail business.

-The increase in selling, general, administrative and other costs was primarily due to the inclusion of Lucasfilm and higher technology development costs.
+Selling, general, administrative and other costs increased \$45 million from \$686 million to \$731 million primarily due to the inclusion of Lucasfilm and higher technology development costs.